Nobody 2: Plot

 The next day, on a boat, Hutch is attacked by some of Abel's men, losing part of his pinky finger in the process.
-He soon finds out from his brother, Harry, that Plummerville is a bootlegging route, while The Barber informs him that the route belongs to Lendina, whom Abel works for, and Wyatt has to pay off.
+He soon finds out from his brother, Harry, that Plummerville is a bootlegging route, while the Barber informs him that the route belongs to Lendina, whom Abel works for, and Wyatt has to pay off.
 When Wyatt tells Lendina he wants to quit working for her after the latest payment, she has Abel kidnap Max to force Wyatt to comply.
 Hutch, aiming to de-escalate the situation, tells Abel that he and his family will leave town.
 However, when he sees the kidnapped Max, he decides to rescue him.
-He burns a stash of Lendina's money and drugs, ultimately destroying the warehouse, scarring Abel in the resulting explosion.
+He burns a stash of Lendina's money and drugs, ultimately destroying the warehouse and scarring Abel in the resulting explosion.

 Hutch and Max head to an old lodge where Brady and Max make amends.
-While Becca is angry that he couldn't keep his promise of not getting into more trouble, she tells him that she's not going anywhere, and he must fix it.
+While Becca is angry that he could not keep his promise of not getting into more trouble, she tells him that she is not going anywhere and he must fix it.
 He and Wyatt reconcile and prepare the amusement park for Lendina's arrival, with assistance from Harry and their father David.
-Abel is executed at Lendina's command simply for being an annoyance, while Hutch and Wyatt kill the vast majority of her men.
+Abel is executed at Lendina's command, while Hutch and Wyatt kill the vast majority of her men.
 Harry kills her henchmen at the lodge, while Wyatt is shot in the leg, and David is knocked unconscious.
 Lendina attacks Hutch, but is tranquillized in the eye by Becca.
 David recovers just in time to blow up the park, killing Lendina and the rest of her men.
 After being interrogated in an unknown hangar, Hutch and Becca are freed on orders from an anonymous source.
 Later on, the family watches a visual album of their vacation.